Hall & Oates: 1972–1974: First albums

-Early in their recording careers, Hall and Oates had trouble clearly defining their sound, alternating among folk, soul, rock and pop.
-None of their early albums—Whole Oats, Abandoned Luncheonette and War Babies—were very successful.
-Despite being produced by such big-name producers as Arif Mardin and Todd Rundgren, they had no hit singles during this time period, though Abandoned Luncheonette contained "She's Gone".
-This song was covered by Lou Rawls and Tavares before Atlantic Records re-released the Hall and Oates version in 1976.
-"She's Gone", as covered by Tavares, reached Number One on the R&B chart in 1974.
-It was originally written for Hall's first wife, Bryna Lublin (Hall), and initially inspired by Oates's being stood up on a date on New Year's Eve.
+Early in their recording careers, Hall & Oates had trouble clearly defining their sound, alternating among folk, soul, rock and pop.
+None of their early albums—Whole Oats, Abandoned Luncheonette, and War Babies—were very successful on initial release.
+Despite being produced by such big-name producers as Arif Mardin and Todd Rundgren, they had no hit singles.
+But after "She's Gone" off Abandoned Luncheonette was covered by Lou Rawls and Tavares, the latter version reached Number One on the R&B chart in 1974.
+Written for Hall's first wife, Bryna Lublin (Hall), the song was inspired by Oates being stood up on a date on New Year's Eve.
 Another Abandoned Luncheonette single, "Las Vegas Turnaround", was written about (and mentioned by first name) Hall's girlfriend, flight attendant and future song-writing collaborator Sara Allen.
-The regional successes the album achieved were enough to push the album onto the chart, reaching #33 on November 20, 1976, and staying on the chart for 38 weeks.